 discovery.uri=https://<coordinator ip address>:<https port>

 Note that using hostnames or fully qualified domain names for the URI is not supported.
 The automatic certificate creation for internal TLS only supports IP addresses.
-Java 17 is known to be incompatible with this feature and can not be used as a runtime for Trino with this feature enabled.

 Enable the HTTPS endpoint on all workers.